MontaVista-OpenSourceTechnology/meta-agl-devel/meta-uhmi/README.md

 ## Distributed Display Framework(DDFW)
 DDFW is an open-source software layer that provides essential services for managing distributed display applications.
 This framework is designed to work with a variety of hardware and software configurations, making it a versatile choice for developers looking to create scalable and robust display solutions.

-Now, DDFW only supports build images that run on weston and for which the wayland-ivi-extension is available like `agl-image-weston`.

-DDFW consists of three main components:
+DDFW consists of two main components:

 * [ucl-tools](https://github.com/unified-hmi/ucl-tools): Unified Clustering Tools (UCL), launch applications for multiple platforms and manage execution order and survival.

 * [ula-tools](https://github.com/unified-hmi/ula-tools): Unified Layout Tools (ULA), application layout for virtual displays on virtual screen (mapped from physical displays).

-* [uhmi-ivi-wm](https://github.com/unified-hmi/uhmi-ivi-wm): apply ivi-layer and ivi-surface layouts to the screen using the layout design output by ula-tools.
+The API functionality of both UCL and ULA are both exposed with gRPC.
+Once the gRPC Servers (`ucl-lifecycle-manager` for UCL and `ula-client-manager` for ULA) are running, you can launch gRPC Client API from any application or command line and easily use their functions.

 For more details about these frameworks, please visit our GitHub repository.